Topological metrizations of trees, and new quartet methods of tree inference: Rooted triple metrization of a rooted tree

-\begin{remark} Combining Theorems \ref{thm:drt} or \ref{thm:drt2} with the fact that one can determine a metric tree from its intertaxon distances gives an alternative proof of the well-known result that the collection of rooted triples displayed on a tree determines the rooted tree. \end{remark}
+\begin{remark} Combining Theorem \ref{thm:drt} with the fact that one can determine a rooted ultrametric tree from intertaxon distances on it gives an alternative proof of the well-known result that the collection of rooted triples displayed on a tree determines the rooted tree topology. \end{remark}